top of page

 When one of the most beloved characters in a franchise is the personification of Death, you know you’re talking about the works of Pratchett or Gaiman.

-Death appears in every Discworld book with the exception of The Wee Free Men.
-That's forty books.
+Death appears in every Discworld book except for The Wee Free Men.
+That’s forty books.
 As you would expect, Death is your classic Grim Reaper trope, a skeleton wearing a black robe holding a scythe.
-He speaks in a deep, hollow force and on the page his dialogue always appears in CAPITAL LETTERS.
-He's eternal, unemotional and cannot be bargained with.
+When he speaks, his voice carries a deep, hollow force, and his dialogue is always written in CAPITAL LETTERS on the page.

 Oh, and he loves cats and rides a white horse called BINKY.

-Actually, having said he's unemotional, he's really nothing of the sort.
-While he protests at having an entirely dispassionate view, he's actually shown to be kind, curious and deeply loyal.
-His function in many of Pratchett's book is as a lens on humanity.
+Actually, having said he’s unemotional, he’s really nothing of the sort.
+While he protests at having an entirely dispassionate view, he’s actually kind, curious and deeply loyal.
+His function in many of Pratchett’s book is as a lens on humanity.

-Death function is often as a lens on humanity, with which he is obviously fascinated.
-This fascination leads him to step in when the Hogfather (Discworld's Father Christmas) goes missing.
+Death often functions as a lens on humanity, which he is obviously fascinated with.
+This fascination leads him to step in when the Hogfather (Discworld’s Father Christmas) goes missing.
 He adopts Ysabell, an orphan girl, as his daughter.
 And after she runs off with his apprentice Mort (long story) he ends up with a granddaughter, Susan Sto Helit.
-I'm planning on covering her in a later post, so I won't say much here other than he is shown to deeply care for Susan, in his way.
+I’m planning on covering her in a later post, so I won’t say much here other than he shows a deep care for Susan, in his way.

 Near-Death Experience